pepa65/TNBT/README.md

   - From the plain text files, anything that is not Bible text was stripped away: mainly introductions and notes at the end, and a few verse references in the text.
     Some obvious minor corrections were made.
 The use of quotes was revised and made consistent.
-  - Section headers were detected based on length (check with `awk '{print length}' tx/*.tx |sort -n`).
+  - Section headers were detected based on length (and no verse numbers present).
-    Anything under 60 turned out to be a header (no verse numbers present).
   - Lines to be indented (poetry or quotations) needed to be marked.
   - Non-verse numbers needed to be marked.
 Check with:
 ```